arifedal/Time_Series_Analiysis/README.md

   # Project Overview
   The project consists of a Jupyter Notebook containing Python code for conducting time series analysis on stock market data.
 Here's a brief overview of what the notebook covers:

-  1.Data Retrieval: Fetching historical stock data using yfinance.
+  1. Data Retrieval: Fetching historical stock data using yfinance.
   2. Data Visualization: Visualizing the stock data using various plot types:

       - Line Plot
       - Candlestick Chart
       - Bar Plot